Query guide: c# online regex tester

 Frequently Asked Questions

-Should I test replacement output for C# regex too?
+Should I use verbatim strings for C# regex patterns?